 The School's front office is located on the 5th floor of the National Weather Center in Suite 5900.
-The staff in the front office are here to help students with issues that arise, whether that means providing assistance in-house or referring a student to the proper resource.
+The staff in the front office are here to help students with issues that arise, whether that means aiding in-house or referring a student to the proper resource.
 The SoM staff website provides contact information about the wonderful SoM staff.

-Shelby Hill is the Academic Coordinator for Undergraduate Programs and the main point of contact for students with questions related to the SoM undergraduate program.
-Ms. Hill is available to meet with students to work through academic, financial, personal, and other issues.
-Students may schedule an appointment with her via iAdvise, or via email at sheill@ou.edu.
+Lindsey Gunderson is the academic advisor and the main point of contact for students with questions related to the SoM undergraduate program.
+She is available to meet with students to work through academic, financial, personal, and other issues.
+Students may schedule an appointment with her via iAdvise.